olafkrueger/FontAwesome5WithApacheFlex/README.md

 # "Font Awesome 5" with "Apache Flex"
-Just a simple demo that shows how to use "Font Awesome 5" with "Apache Flex":
+This is just a simple demo that shows how to use "Font Awesome 5" with "Apache Flex":

 ![alt text](https://github.com/olafkrueger/FontAwesome5WithApacheFlex/blob/master/OutputDemoApplication.PNG "Demo")